overnice/datocms-types/README.md

 ### Known issue with tsconfig and typeRoots

-If you see a `cannot find type definition file for 'node_modules` error in your `tsconfig` file:
+If you see a `cannot find type definition file for 'node_modules'` error in your `tsconfig` file:

 ```bash
 # Install node types